srijarkoroy/Garbage_Segregation/README.md

         Ctrl+C

-# Demonstration
+## Demonstration
 <br>

-Here's a Demo on how the Web App works
+Here's a Demo on how the Web Application works
 <br>
 <br>